 Tickets cost £15/£13.
-HRP Members or take advantage of our multi-buy offer buy 3 events for £36 or 5 for £55.Separate fee (advanced booking required)
+HRP Members or take advantage of our multi-buy offer buy 3 events for £36 or 5 for £55.Separate ticket (advanced booking required)

 This is part of our season of evening talks at Hampton Court Palace on finding favour at court.
 The Tudor royal court entertained a vast community of people who provided the engine of the monarchy.
 From mistresses to politicians and servant to nobleman, who held the positions of power?
 Join us this autumn as we explore how courtiers moved up and down the Tudor court hierarchy in a dangerous game of snakes and ladders.
 Did they succeed or fail?